gamesbook/pyprototypr/docs/worked_example.rst

 `Basic Concepts <basic_concepts.rst>`_ section.

-   **Remember** when you create and edit your files, do **not** use a word processor such as “Word”, “Pages” or “LibreOffice” - but a text file editor instead e.g. on Windows, use *NotePad* or `NotePad++ <https://notepad-plus-plus.org/>`_; and on OS X, use *TextEdit* or `CotEditor <https://coteditor.com/>`_!
+   **Remember** when you create and edit your files, do **not** use a word processor such as "Word", "Pages" or "LibreOffice" - but a text file editor instead e.g. on Windows, use *NotePad* or `NotePad++ <https://notepad-plus-plus.org/>`_; and on OS X, use *TextEdit* or `CotEditor <https://coteditor.com/>`_!
 A useful editor